MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-agent-diagnostics.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-note.md)]

-The agent diagnostics tool helps agents to self-heal their environment.
+The agent diagnostics tool helps you fix your environment.
 Use the tool to run a set of predefined rules from Microsoft to diagnose frequent issues.
-Agents can download a report to send to admins or support, and eliminate the need for opening support tickets.
+You can download a report to send to admins or support and reduce support tickets.

 Out of the box, the following rules are available: